cedadev/cis/doc/aggregation.rst

   ``z``, ``p`` which refer to longitude, latitude, time, altitude and pressure respectively.

   * *Complete collapse* - To perform a complete collapse of a coordinate, simply provide the name of the coordinate(s) as a comma separated list - e.g. ``x,y`` will aggregate data completely over both latitude and longitude.
+For ungridded data this will result in length one coordinates with bounds reflecting the maximum and minimum values of the collapsed coordinate.
   * *Partial collapse* - To aggregate a coordinate into bins, specify the start, end and step size of those bins in the form ``coordinate=[start,end,step]``.
 The step may be missed out, in which case the bin will span the whole range given.
 Partial collapse is currently only supported for ungridded data.